apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 `JOURNAL` must be a path to a valid journal file for the Segment Store.

 If the `--deep` option is specified, the tool will perform a deep scan of the content tree, traversing every node.

-The optional argument `SECS` is the number of seconds between progress information messages.
+If the `--notify` option is specified, the tool will print progress information messages every `SECS` seconds.
-If not specified, `SECS` defaults to positive infinity, effectively disabling progress information messages.
+If not specified, progress information messages will be disabled.
-If `SECS` is specified to be `0`, every progress information message is printed.
+If `SECS` equals `0`, every progress information message is printed.

 If the `--bin` option is specified, the tool will scan the content of binary properties, up to the specified length `LENGTH`.
 The default value for `LENGTH` is `0`, effectively disabling the traversal of binary properties.